Liberal Democrat

 Tuesday, September 4, 2018

-Salon: Timothy Denevi- Hunter S. Thompson in Chicago, 1968: 'The Battle For The Democratic Party's Soul'
+Salon Magazine: Timothy Denevi- Hunter S. Thompson in Chicago, 1968: 'The Battle For The Democratic Party's Soul'

-Source: Salon Magazine- Hunter Thompson at the 1968 Democratic National Convention
+Source: Salon Magazine- Hunter Thompson at the 1968 Democratic National Convention.

 If 1967 was the summer of love, then 1968 was the summer of discontentment, revolution, upheaval, whatever other big words that you prefer to voice a national unhappiness with the country and how things were going.
 It was the summer where once again millions of Baby Boomers were coming of age and pissed off at society, but especially the Vietnam War and feeling the need not just to speak out against the war, but to make their feelings known and to demand real change or face real consequences.
 The people would face those consequences being the government at three levels, local state and federal.